markaren/ros2_moveit_ur_demo/README.md

 ### `kine_environment`
 3D visualiser for URDF robot models.
 Subscribes to `/joint_states` to reflect the current robot state and to `/display_planned_path` to preview planned trajectories.
-In goal-planning mode, provides an interactive gizmo for setting target poses.
+In goal-planning mode, it provides an interactive gizmo for setting target poses.

 #### Gizmo controls